Editor’s note: This post was updated on Feb. 17, 2023.

 This activity is similar to this Laundry Shoot activity.
 Place a basket, bowl, or garbage bin some distance away and ask your child to throw the hacky sack into the target.
 Remember to practice both underhand and overhand throwing, and to increase the distance as their accuracy improves.

 8. Strike It! (skill: striking)

 Just like Dodge It!, gently toss the hacky sack in your child’s direction and ask them to strike it with their hand down to the ground.
 As they improve, introduce a bat, racquet, or paddle to strike the hacky sack.
 Remember to ensure a safe environment for everyone to play in.

 9. Spin Like a Top (skills: balance, spinning)

 This activity requires your child to balance the hacky sack on their head and spin around in one place.
 Spinning is the ability to rotate the body around a centred point while holding one or more body positions simultaneously.
 For an extra challenge: balance the hacky sack on an outstretched arm.

-All of these physical literacy-building activities can be done indoors, which is great for cold winter days.
+All of these physical literacy-building activities can be done indoors in some open space, which is great for cold winter days.
 Try them out with your kids and let us know what you think in the comment section below.
 Who knew a bag of beans could be so much fun?